 Barely had she gotten her, "Yes, Master," out than Tru had taken hold of her hands.
 When she looked at him, he said simply, "Goodbye, Sjolle.
 May the Force be with you."

-“Wow,” said Flick Wozir.
-“You’re very brave.”
+"Even if he hasn't taken you yet?" asked Flick Wozir.
+"You're very brave."

 "Jedi should always be brave," said Octus.
 "But you're right, Flick."

-Everyone else agreed with it too, but Anakin supposed he was lucky, that he knew Master Jinn was almost certain to take him unless he really messed up, and he figured asking a few more questions wouldn’t stop him.
-He was even hoping his Master to be would like it.
+Everyone else agreed with it too, but Anakin supposed he was lucky, that he knew Master Jinn was almost certain to take him unless he really messed up, and he figured asking a few more questions wouldn't stop him.
+He was even hoping his Master-to-be would like it.